 Sounds like summer clothes, right?

 Australian winters are relatively mild without great contrast to summer temperatures like they exist on the North American and European continents.
 Most of the population lives along the coasts where climate is less extreme than in the center of Australia.
 The center of the Australia is mostly desert and Savannah.
-Wildfires are a natural part of the landscape evolution.
+Like in Alaska wildfires are a natural part of the landscape evolution.

 The mild to hot climate calls for casual cool clothes for thermal comfort.
 Form a (fashion) history point of view, the maritime continent was influenced by immigration from all continents.